timeteam/timeteam.github.io/_posts/Fiction/2020-03-26-rogue-protocol.md

 ***

 <img align="right" width="240" src="https://images.macmillan.com/folio-assets/macmillan_us_frontbookcovers_350W/9781250191786.jpg>"
 Another ripping yarn.
-There is a touch of Douglas Adams about muderbot.
+There is a touch of Douglas Adams and a big dollop of Iain M. Banks about muderbot.